 If you’re still not familiar with who he is, let us introduce you to one of the most terrifying men in professional wrestling.

 Grab a coffee, an alpha brain, or some protection, and come along for a dangerous ride.
-Here are the tales of one of professional wrestling’s toughest men, Meng, as told by some of the biggest names in the business!
+Here are the tales of one of professional wrestling’s toughest men, Meng, as told by some of the business’s biggest names!

 Did you know that this story is featured on The Pro Wrestling Stories Podcast?
 Hit play and follow along with the article below!

-[After being asked who would win in a fight between The Barbarian, Meng, Scott Norton, Jim Duggan, Fit Finlay, Scott Steiner, Rick Steiner and himself] “Tonga.
+"Meng.
 Nobody else would stand a chance.
 Not even a question.
-He could kill everyone without blinking and there is nothing anyone could do about it."
+He could kill everyone without blinking, and there is nothing anyone could do about it."

 “The only two men in the world that Andre [the Giant] feared were Meng and Harley Race.”

-Meng sets Jesse Barr straight in Puerto Rico
+11. Meng Sets Jesse Barr Straight in Puerto Rico

 On a trip to Puerto Rico [in 1987], fellow wrestler Jesse Barr when Barr decided to kick dirt onto a man who was digging ditches.
 Meng was upset by it and told Barr he shouldn’t have done it.
 Barr decided to get in Meng’s face and argue with him, which turned out to be a bad idea.
 Meng grabbed him and popped his eyeball out of the socket.
 Some wrestlers claimed he completely tore it out, but Meng said that wasn’t true.

-Kevin Sullivan was a wrestler/booker in WCW and they traveled together quite often when they were on the road.
-He told a story to WWE Classics about the time the duo went to a tavern to grab a few beers before heading to their hotel.
+Kevin Sullivan was a wrestler/booker in WCW, and they traveled together quite often when they were on the road.
+He told a story to WWE Classics when the duo went to a tavern to grab a few beers before heading to their hotel.
 According to Sullivan, it was obvious that they weren’t locals, so when they walked into the bar, a guy playing pool called Meng a horrible, derogatory word.